summer-ospp/help-en/docs/index.md

 2. Support more types of open source projects

-   - This activity supports the adoption of [OSI organization certified open source license](https://opensource.org/licenses) In addition to the open source software project, it also supports the adoption of [recommended Open Knowledge License](community.md#recommended-open-knowledge-license) Open source knowledge projects, such as technical documents, knowledge documents, etc.
+   - This program supports the adoption of [OSI organization certified open source license](https://opensource.org/licenses) In addition to the open source software project, it also supports the adoption of [recommended Open Knowledge License](community.md#recommended-open-knowledge-license) Open source knowledge projects, such as technical documents, knowledge documents, etc.

-3. More diverse forms of activity organization
+3. More diverse forms of organization

    - In addition to encouraging students to contribute to the community, the organizing committee hopes to introduce the concept of open source to the students and help them understand the open source culture and participate in the open source community.

 ## Who are the organizers of the event

-This activity is organized by Institute of software Chinese Academy of Sciences and openEuler community.
-'Summer 2021' is the second series activity.
+This program is organized by Institute of software Chinese Academy of Sciences and openEuler community.
+'Summer 2021' is the second series program.
 More institutions are welcome to participate.

-## What are the participants and roles of this activity
+## What are the participants and roles of this program

 The main roles of participants are students, community and mentor.